jahongirmurodov/jahongirmurodov/README.md

 Right now, I’m focused on improving my skills in data analysis, backend systems, and developing solutions that have real value.

+\- 🎓 INHA University graduate in Computer Science and Engineering

 \- 🔭 Explored multiple areas in IT, including C, Python, and Data Science

 \- 📚 Completed Data Science courses at Proweb